justJubair/survytics-client/README.md

    # or
    yarn install
    ```
-4. Update the .env.local file with your own firebase auth credentials.
+4. Update the .env.local file with your own firebase and stripe credentials.

 ```env
 VITE_APIKEY=Your_Credentials